 2.1.6 Continue studies to identify ports from which fishermen are deliberately catching waved albatrosses.
-In such ports, including Salaverry that has already been identified, research the cause and extent of intentional captures.
+In such ports, including Salaverry, Chimbote and San José that have already been identified, research the cause and extent of intentional captures.
 Develop and implement ways to discourage these practices.